-Mountain View Campus - The auditorium has been designated as the only acceptable location for use of electronic devices from 7:40am - 8:00am.
+Mountain View Campus - The auditorium has been designated as the only acceptable location for use of electronic devices from 7:35am - 7:45 am.
 Any abuse of this privilege may result in the privilege being revoked.
 There should be no taking of video, pictures, recordings or phone calls during this time.
+After 7:45, personal cell phones should remain in student's lockers.

-Lake View Campus - The cafeteria has been designated as the only acceptable location for use of electronic devices from 7:40am - 8:00am.
+Lake View Campus - The cafeteria has been designated as the only acceptable location for use of electronic devices from 7:45am - 8:10am.
 Any abuse of this privilege may result in the privilege being revoked.
 There should be no taking of video, pictures, recordings or phone calls during this time.